iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > Easy to use<br> :date: __2020-06-13 15:42:49__

 > Simple to use.
 Once set up, takes a couple minutes a day.<br> :date: __2020-06-13 12:30:53__

-> Quick to install and set up and takes seconds each day to add your personal update<br> :date: __2020-06-13 11:49:22__